 You can enjoy this holiday season with these healthful tips, and continue winning at the weight loss game!
-Here are some helpful hints to guide you as you enter this challenging time of year.
+Here’s a healthy holiday survival guide to help as you enter this challenging time of year.

 1. Don’t skip meals – especially breakfast.
 Studies after study shows that those who eat a complete balanced meal in the morning eat fewer, and better quality calories throughout the day.
 Not only does it provide a psychological boost to anyone trying to lose weight, but also by starting the day off with the right foods, you’ll be less inclined to ruin your efforts later.

 2. Never arrive hungry – tempting foods are a lot harder to resist when you’re hungry and your blood sugar is low.
 Eat something on the way to your event, be it string cheese or a dozen almonds and a piece of fruit, half of a peanut butter sandwich, or whole grain crackers and cottage cheese or yogurt.
 Your willpower will soar while your resolve to resist stays in place.

 3. Portion control is paramount – eliminating certain foods entirely may be extremely difficult.
 If you can’t resist your favorite food, do the next best thing: eat a small portion and limit yourself to that.
 But, eat it AFTER you eat the food you .

 4. Stay focused on fitness – finding the time to exercise can cause additional stress during the holiday season.
 Make it a habit to use the stairs, take walks during your lunch breaks, park far away from the mall entrance when shopping, and do stretches and simple calisthenics in your bedroom any time you have just a few minutes to add in something active.
 Twenty minutes of daily exercise is all you need to help keep your metabolism on track, 30 minutes is better, but anything you do is better than nothing.